root-project/web/primer/index.md

  > root macro1.C
 {% endhighlight %}

-The code is built around the ROOT class `TGraphErrors`, which was already introduced previously.
+The code is built around the ROOT class {% include ref class="TGraphErrors" %}, which was already introduced previously.
 Have a look at it in the class reference guide, where you will also find further examples.
-The macro shown below uses additional classes, `TF1` to define a function, `TCanvas` to define size and properties of the window used for our plot, and `TLegend` to add a nice legend.
+The macro shown below uses additional classes, {% include ref class="TF1" %} to define a function, {% include ref class="TCanvas" %} to define size and properties of the window used for our plot, and {% include ref class="TLegend" %} to add a nice legend.
 For the moment, ignore the commented include statements for header files, they will only become important at the end in section [Interpretation and Compilation](#interpretation-and-compilation).